10 ways you can earn money by playing video games

 Many positions in this field are entry or junior-level roles and often only require basic filming experience.
 As such, filming fundamentals like lighting, shot composition, and more are requirements in some roles.
 If you’re interested in this sector, you should consider capturing game footage in your own time to learn the best way to frame different shots.
 Then you can present a portfolio to hiring companies, which makes it a lot easier for them to trust you with the marketing of their game.

-Keep an eye out for these types of jobs in our Videography sector.
+Keep an eye out for these types of jobs in our Videography tag.

 Able to speak more than one language?
 That’s an in-demand skill in the gaming industry!